rajsoft/ftp-install/README.md

 # Ftp Server Install on the Linux

-Follow the following step for install the FTP SERVEr
+Follow the following step for install the FTP SERVER